letoram/tui-bindings/lua/doc/lua-tui.md

 By default, the inner implementation of TUI takes care of mouse input and uses it to manage select-to-copy and scrolling without any intervention.
-You can disable this behavior and receive mouse input yourself with:
+You can disable this behavior and receive mouse input yourself by:

-    mouse_forward(bool)
+    wnd:set_flags(tui.flags.mouse)

 When set, the corresponding mouse\_motion and mouse\_button events will be delivered to your set of event handlers.
+The extended flags, mouse\_full blocks the user from holding a modifier to access the builtin screen selection/clipboard action completely.

 # Data Transfers